Change Point Detection in Precision Matrices with D-trace Loss: Real Data Experiment

-In this section, the relevance of our method is compared with the GFGL through a portfolio allocation experiment based on real financial data.
-The same computer was employed as in Subsection \ref{subsec:simu}.
+In this section, the relevance of our method is compared with GFGL and TBFL through a portfolio allocation experiment based on real financial data.
+The same computer was employed as in Section~5.
 We consider hereafter the stochastic process $(X_t)$ in $\Rb^p$ of log-stock returns, where $X_{t,j} = 100\times\log(P_{t,j}/P_{t-1,j}), 1 \leq j \leq p$ with $P_{t,j}$ the stock price of the $j$-th index at time $t$.
 The portfolio allocation will be performed with $20$ stocks data from the S\&P 500, which are representative of different economic sectors\footnote{The data can be found on \url{https://finance.yahoo.com} or \url{https://macrobond.com}.
-They are provided on the GitHub repository.}: Alphabet, Amazon, American Airlines, Apple, Berkshire Hathaway, Boeing, Chevron, Equity Residential, ExxonMobil, Ford, General Electric, Goldman Sachs, Jacobs Engineering Group, JPMorgan, Lockheed Martin, Pfizer, Procter \& Gamble, United Parcel Service, Verizon, Walmart.
+They are also available at \url{https://github.com/linyopt/GFDtL}.}: Alphabet, Amazon, American Airlines, Apple, Berkshire Hathaway, Boeing, Chevron, Equity Residential, ExxonMobil, Ford, General Electric, Goldman Sachs, Jacobs Engineering Group, JPMorgan, Lockheed Martin, Pfizer, Procter \& Gamble, United Parcel Service, Verizon, Walmart.
 The sample period is November 11, 2019 – March 27, 2020, corresponding to $T=100$ observations.

-We analyse the economic performances obtained by the GFDtL and GFGL through the GMVP investment problem.
+We analyse the economic performances obtained by GFDtL, GFGL, and TBFL through the GMVP investment problem.
 Following \cite{engle2006}, the latter problem at time $t$, in the absence of short-sales constraints, is defined as